JWW127/sci-fi-cli/readme.md

 ## 🛸What is that?🛸

 SCI FI CLI is cli app that returns random sci-fi quotes from my api!
-If you just want to call the api for you're own testing you can find it here `sci-fi-api.netlify.app`
+If you just want to call the api for your own testing you can find it here `sci-fi-api.netlify.app`

 ## 🤖How to use?🤖